-— Progress is made on and off the field with forward thinking.
-We do not believe there will be a time when we have reached our peak and stopped moving forward.
+Progress - for us is the continual pursuit of forward motion.
+We believe there will never be a time when we have reached our peak.

 Sportsmanship is the fair and generous treatment of others in sports and is essential to the development of a good player.
 There are many qualities of good sportsmanship including respect & fairness towards the opponents/officials and enjoyment of the game.
 It creates a strong sense of fellowship with your competitors.
 It involves being both a "good winner" and "good loser".
 It is achieved by showing self-control, courage, good form, integrity, and persistence during the game.
 Always accept responsibility for any mistakes you have made and keep your perspective in the game.
 Understanding and practicing these ideas are critical to the longevity and enjoyment of the sport; a balance among them must be found to demonstrate true sportsmanship.